cogentcore/core/README.md

   field to be int64..  for 32bit case, not that big a deal, and for most user-facing cases, int32 is sufficient, so focus on that case??

-* Use same technique as IconName for FontName and that can be used to trigger chooser for font_family.

-* search for structtableview, treeview
-* DND and copy/paste for structtableview

 * scroll should go to the sub-widget first before going to the layout: add a First and Last event signal in addition to the regular one, plus registering for each.
+* drag should be statefull -- only drag current item -- logic is in there but not working properly

 * tab widget basic fix, and integrate with tree view editor?
 Popups show up in a separate tab?

-* add MenuBar / Toolbar -- just a layout really, with some styling?
+* add MenuBar / Toolbar -- just a layout really, with some styling..

 * main menu (mac, other platforms?)